-Environmental Inci Immediate Action Notification Treatment Follow up Stop Work Assess the situation: Identify the severity (if necessary) evacuate Do not enter an area that could be unsafe for you.
-A For the severity A Vy price in the severity For the sever For Class I incident contact Head Office Site Manager WHSE Coordinator Project Director Construction Manager Group WHSE Manager Client And: Emergency Response Coordinator Emergency Services / 000 Act on their instructions For Class 2 or 3 incident contact: Head Office Site Manager WHSE Coordinator.
-Spills / escape of polluted water: contain the spill - ensure that no further escape occurs, especially off-site; determine whether clean up is likely to be required - recover spilt material; the Project Coordinator, in consultation with the Construction Manager/Project Coordinator, determines the most suitable process for clean up & disposal of contaminated materials.
-Odours and dust: apply odour / dust suppression agents (including water mists, soil, chemicals); consider carefully which option to select in light of the scale & type of problem; the Project Coordinator in consultation with the Construction Manager/Project Coordinator determines the most suitable corrective actions.
-Landslip: isolate (turn off) water mains that could discharge into the area; obtain specialist advice BEFORE attempting to rescue people or equipment - zone of the landslip is likely to be unstable; once the source is contained or the discharge has stopped, determine whether clean up is likely to be required; the Project Coordinator in consultation with the Construction Manager/Project Coordinator, determines the most suitable process for clean up & disposal of materials.
-Flora / Fauna Kills, Injury or Disturbance (including Heritage items): cease activity causing flora / fauna injury or disturbance; the method selected must be carefully considered in light of the scale & nature of the problem; the Project Coordinator, in consultation with the Construction Manager/Project Coordinator, determines the most suitable corrective actions.
-Notify OEH/EPA if an endangered / threatened flora species is affected or killed Debrief - identify the reason for the occurrence of the event & identify ways of preventing repeat incidents.
+Environmental Ir ncident Immediate Action Notification Treatment Follow up Stop Work Assess the situation: Identify the severity (if necessary) evacuate Do not enter an area that could be unsafe for you.
+For Class I incident contact Head Office Site Manager WHSE Coordinator Project Manager Group WHSE Manager UHS Manager Client And: Emergency Response Coordinator Emergency Services / 000 Act on their instructions For Class 2 or 3 incident contact: Head Office Site Manager WHSE Coordinator.
+Project Manager Where danger exists to the public or employees Act on emergency services instructions.
+Spills / escape of polluted water: contain the spill - ensure that no further escape occurs, especially off-site; determine whether clean up is likely to be required - recover spilt material; the Project Engineer, in consultation with the Project Manager/Project Engineer, determines the most suitable process for clean up & disposal of contaminated materials.
+Odours and dust: apply odour / dust suppression agents (including water mists, soil, chemicals); consider carefully which option to select in light of the scale & type of problem; the Project Engineer in consultation with the Project Manager/Project Engineer determines the most suitable corrective actions.
+Landslip: isolate (turn off) water mains that could discharge into the area; obtain specialist advice BEFORE attempting to rescue people or equipment - zone of the landslip is likely to be unstable; once the source is contained or the discharge has stopped, determine whether clean up is likely to be required; the Project Engineer in consultation with the Project Manager/Project Engineer, determines the most suitable process for clean up & disposal of materials.
+Flora / Fauna Kills, Injury or Disturbance(including Heritage items): cease activity causing flora / fauna injury or disturbance; the method selected must be carefully considered in light of the scale & nature of the problem; the Project Engineer, in consultation with the Project Manager/Project Engineer, determines the most suitable corrective actions.
+Notify OEH/EPA if an endangered / threatened flora species is affected or killed or a he Debrief - identify the reason for the occurrence of the event & identify ways of preventing repeat incidents.
 Use a toolbox talk to follow up as soon as practicable.
 Record - document all details on form Incident Investigation Report (SE5101) Advise HSR